franz inc logo

 (setq inferior-lisp-program "allegro-express")

-The sample code below assumes slime is installed in c:/cygwin/usr/local/slime.
+The sample code below assumes Slime has been unzipped to c:/cygwin/usr/local/slime.

 (push "c:/cygwin/usr/local/slime/" load-path)